 Cognitive behavior therapy exercises for anxiety focuses on modifying these negative thought patterns by challenging them against reality.

-When an individual replaces these negative and harmful thoughts with positive thinking, their anxiety and distress levels considerably reduces, allowing them to function normally.
+When individuals replace these negative and harmful thoughts with positive thinking, their anxiety and distress levels considerably reduce, allowing them to function normally.

-According to a psychologist- Grohol (2016), these inaccurate thoughts and belief systems that reinforce negative behaviors, thought patterns and emotions are called Cognitive Distortions.
+According to psychologist- Grohol (2016), these inaccurate thoughts and belief systems that reinforce negative behaviors, thought patterns, and emotions are called Cognitive Distortions.

-These distortions alter our vision from the truth and experienced by all human beings at some point in their lives.
+Cognitive distortions alter our vision from the truth, and we all experience them at some point in our lives.
 When these distortions take over an individual’s thought processes, it leads to mental disorders like anxiety attacks, extreme feelings of despair, hopelessness, and doom.

 There are 15 types of distortions that affect one’s thought processes and are the significant causes of anxiety.

-1. Filtering: Filtering refers to the distorted thinking of an individual who chooses to dwell only on the negative happenings of their life, ignoring all the positive occurrences.
+1. Filtering: Filtering refers to the distorted thinking of an individual who chooses to dwell only on their life’s negative happenings, ignoring all the positive occurrences.

-Even though a lot of good may happen in the person’s day, the individual may choose to focus only on negative happenings, thus increasing levels of anxiety.
+Even though many good things may happen in the person’s day, the individual may focus only on negative happenings, thus increasing anxiety levels.

 2. Polarized or Black and White thinking: As the name suggests, this distortion is all about thinking in black or white, with no grey shades in between.

-For example, if a student is weak at a particular subject, he/she may believe “that they are a failure and will not be able to succeed in their life” even though in reality they may be useful in other subjects.
+For example, if a student is weak at a particular subject, he/she may believe “that they are a failure and will not be able to succeed in their life” even though they may be useful in other subjects in reality.